tamoghna-dey/tsparticles/README.md

 You can find all options
 available [here](https://particles.js.org/docs/interfaces/Options_Interfaces_IOptions.IOptions.html) 📖

-## Want to see it in action and try it?
+## Do you want to see it in action and try it out?

 I've created a tsParticles collection on [CodePen](https://codepen.io/collection/DPOage) 😮 or you can checkout my [profile](https://codepen.io/matteobruni)